telerik/winforms-docs/treeview/data-binding/binding-to-object-relational-data.md

 {{endregion}}

 2\.
-Set DisplayMember corresponding to the DisplayMembers of the different types of objects and set the ChildMember corresponding to the names of the properties that represent the collections of sub objects.
+Set the __DisplayMember__ corresponding to the DisplayMembers of the different types of objects and set the __ChildMember__ corresponding to the names of the properties that represent the collections of sub objects.

 {{source=..\SamplesCS\TreeView\DataBinding\BindingToRelatedData.cs region=relationClasses}}
 {{source=..\SamplesVB\TreeView\DataBinding\BindingToRelatedData.vb region=relationClasses}}